blockrockettech/digital-oracles-prototype/README.md

         * Copy the private key from your local `Ganache` account to `./functions/api/web3/privateKey.js`
         * ensure that the deployed contract address is correct - updating it here `./functions/api/web3/network.js`
     * Start the API `./run_app.sh` **(permission will need to be granted in order to run the app under the same project name)**

+## SmartContract Design

+* The smart contract is a simple source of truth for when two parties agree on the state of a contractual agreement
+* The contract simply holds the state in the form of IDs, **with the assumption that IDs are numerical values**.

 ## API Design